BaxterHall/rachel/README.md

 TikTok Meets Quarantine
 # Based on RandomPython
 created by https://github.com/neha-chawla/RandomPython
+# edited to be the viral Rachel meme
+but it can take any text string in the string value.
 # Install pip in terminal with:
     curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py
     python get-pip.py